vuonghy2442/lonelybot/docs/macro_parking.md

 kind order within a commitment barely matters — both branches are explored and the tp table absorbs the consequences.
 The design alignment argument stands; the speed argument does not.

+## P.6 The collapse, promoted — and its remaining proof surface

+(2026-09-12, words tree.
+The fold is now the shipped macro search
+semantics: `collapse_pick` in `macro_solvable_direct`.)

+**The reduction.** Branch on the destination is sound iff the two post-states carry the same value.
+Two roads to that:

+- *The class route (strong).* `post_tab ≡ post_stk` as closure classes.
+  The link is unconditionally legal: from `post_tab`, `PileStack(X)` — X is parked ⇒ visible, unlocked, uncovered, stackable — and the move is reversible (X unlocked).
+Class then reduces to the sweep/stack diamond
+  R-DIA: `canonicalize(post_tab + PileStack(X)) ≡class post_stk`.
+- *The containment route (the one the fold actually needs).* One-sided:
+  `solvable(post_stk) ⟹ solvable(post_tab)`.
+Proven for the F3-dominant
+  region — X is dominantly safe ⇒ the `post_tab` sweep stacks X (movable/uncovered/dominant at park time; parking only covers its parent, which was canonical, so no extra sweep fires) ⇒ sweep-*equal*.
+  Note the covering corner (P.1b) does **not** bear on the class route — closure reachability never simulates future play.

+**The measurement** (`debug_destination_diamond`): 722 both-kind
+commitments on the differential corpus.
+Tableau→stack link lands:

+- in P.1a's class: **79%** — the tableau outcome already swept X (the
+  generalized F3 signature; sweep-equal);
+- encode-equal after the link: 99;
+- closure-linked: 22;
+- **distinct classes: 34 (4.7%)** — R-DIA fails at measurable rate; the
+  class route is *not* the theorem.

+All 34 misses then held **win-region containment** against ground-truth `solve`: solvable(stack side) ⟹ solvable(tableau side), held=34,
+violated=0.
+The misses' recurring shape (10♥/Q♣ pairs across turns of seed 12; K♣ runs on seed 40) is the covering corner's fingerprint — candidate witnesses for the P.1c gap, and in every one the parked branch recovered the win anyway.

+**Status of the collapse.** Promoted after the 128-game corpus gate (0 mismatches; the single cap was seed 32, undecidable-in-budget in both folds).
+Proven pieces: class-value invariance; the link lemma; the F3 region's sweep-equality (arithmetic, ~93% of duals land same-class).
+Evidence pieces `[m]`: L-CONT on all 34 measured misses; C-SCAR's scar-side equivalence (§P.5, both policies verdict-equal).
+Open `[~]`:
+L-CONT proven at scale (or a constructed counterexample) — the corner that remains is exactly "forced cover of X with the coverer unstackable in time"; C-SCAR's multi-rank absorption proof; M-4's depth bound.

+Also this tree: accommodation caps 12/10 → 40 (P.5's depth-artifact fix,
+ported to the words engine; `StepTransition` capacity 42), differential now `missing=0 extra=0`, merged=10327 — matching the pre-words cap-40
+measurement exactly.

 ## P.4 Parked experiments